nickjj/dotfiles/README.md

   - See what will change if you `--update` without modifying your git tree
 - `./install --new-commits`
   - Show new remote commits that do not exist locally
-  - Present a quick list of what's available
+  - Present a quick list of what's available to pull locally
+- `./install --changelog`
+  - Show all remote commits
+  - Present a quick list of all commits to see what has changed

 *There's also a `LOCAL=1` environment variable you can set when bootstrapping or running the other install commands.
 This is handy for doing local tests